 - How to use a fish finder for ice fishing

-Let’s talk artificials to start with – jigging with some type of jig and plastic combination or small spoon can be much more mobile as you can hole-hop and cover water.
+Let’s talk artificial baits and lures to start with – jigging with some type of jig and plastic combination or small spoon can be much more mobile as you can hole-hop and cover water.
 Actively jigging while using sonar or a flasher (a type of fish finder designed for ice fishing) enables you to look for fish and monitor the response of fish.
 You can often fish much more aggressively to pull fish in from further away.
 This might be a big advantage on certain days.

 Actively jigging can be effective for winter bass but think finesse.
 Small spoons that range between a sixteenth ounce to a quarter ounce are effective.
 Small glide baits can also work.
 Through the ice, however, many anglers opt to tip both spoons and glide baits with either a minnow head or waxworms to achieve the best of both worlds in the live bait vs artificial lures debate.

-The best tackle to use
+Live bait vs artificial lures for bass: The best tackle to use for either

 When it comes to jigging lures or jigs for bass, a simple medium action to medium-light action ice rod combo will suffice.
 Many anglers use 4-6lb monofilament main line.

-The jig cadence is often delicate, causing the lure or jig to quiver much like what you would do to shake a Ned Rig or Neko Rig (common types of finesse bass bait presentations).
-Try to work above the fish and slowly raise the fish if you are using a flasher or electronics.
+The jig cadence is often delicate, causing the lure or jig to quiver much like what you would do to shake a Ned Rig or Neko Rig (common types of finesse bass bait presentations) Try to work above the fish and slowly raise the fish if you are using a flasher or electronics.
 As a rule of thumb, catching largemouth bass through the ice on jigs and lures means downsizing.

 Now, if you know where the fish are located and plan to fish a specific location for a while, you can often catch more fish by running multiple rods which is legal in many areas.
 In northeast American states like Vermont, Pennsylvania and upstate New York, anglers often target bass with live shiners below tip-ups or tip-downs.
 A tip-up is a wooden or plastic device that usually hangs the spool underwater.
-When the spool turns, a flag pops up indicating a strike and the angler can see that hit without having to stand over the rod constantly.
+When the spool turns, a flag pops up indicating a strike and the angler can see the hit without having to stand over the rod constantly.

-The best rigs and set-ups
+Live bait vs artificial lures for bass: The best rigs and set-ups for both

-On tip-ups, anglers often spool a 10-20lb Dacron line (a type of braided main line) and attach a 2-4ft fluorocarbon leader (a type of monofilament line that’s hard for the fish to detect) that ranges between 8lb and 14lb test.
+On tip-ups, anglers often spool a 10-20lb Dacron line (a type of braided main line) and attach a 2-4ft fluorocarbon leader (a type of clear monofilament line that’s hard for the fish to detect) that ranges between 8lb and 14lb test.
 If there are northern pike, chain pickerel or any other larger predators in the water you are fishing, opt for the heavier fluorocarbon as these toothy predators will have a harder time cutting the line.

 Use a small barrel swivel to connect the Dacron to the fluorocarbon or tie direct with an Alberto knot.
 Attach a split shot heavy enough to anchor the minnow and rig up a size four Kahle-style hook.
 With tip-ups, the angler is fighting the fish and landing the fish by hand-over-handing the line.

 Tip-downs are often used as well to present live minnows.
 Tip-downs are popular in American states such as Wisconsin, Michigan and the northeast where anglers can run several rods.
 A tip-down is just a simple rod holder that balances an ice rod and allows the rod tip to angle down when a fish strikes.
 Tip-downs are not just popular for bass but also work extremely well for crappie and perch.
-Ice anglers typically use a medium action rod that is less than 30”/76cm long in a tip-down and spool the reel with 4-6lb monofilament.
+Ice anglers typically use a medium action rod that is less than 30” / 76cm long in a tip-down and spool the reel with 4-6lb monofilament.